decentral1se/tasty-discover/README.md

 ```

 `tasty-discover` then generates the necessary boilerplate to import your test
 files and parses your test function names and runs them!

-Simple!
-You can see a
-minimal test project with `tasty-discover` [located here][minimalsetup].
+### Status
+So far, this package is only a hackage candidate.
+I'd like to see that change
+shortly but for now, to use this package in your projects, you'll need to get
+it from Github.
+See the [installation section][installdiscover] for more
+details.

 ### Contributing
 Pull requests are very welcome!
 Please submit an issue so we can discuss what